Urban rail transit in Africa: Mauritius

 Port Louis-Metro Express is a rail network developed in 2016 on the island country of Mauritius.
 Upon the system's creation it envisioned to create a system that was accessible and environmentally friendly.
 It is a smaller network in comparison to other African nations, but it is planned to have a total of 19 stations once completed.
 Once in peak service is its estimated to have a daily ridership of 55,000 people.
 This project is being funded entirely by India, which is a sharp contrast to the continent, where France and China dominate investing in the rail sector.
 The creation of the Port Louis-Metro Express is part of a larger strategy by the government of moving away from being dependent on Tourism, while also solving the worsening traffic situation on the island.

 Reunion

-Reunion which is an overseas French department off the coast of Madagascar has some experience with light-rail.
+Reunion, an overseas French department off the coast of Madagascar, has some experience with light-rail.
 In 2010, a larger network was proposed, but ultimately canceled due to government funding and executive leadership turnover.
-In 2019 a much smaller project has been proposed, due to be completed in 2022; it will consist of 18 stations mainly linking coastal areas to the island's airport.
+In 2019, a much smaller project has been proposed, due to be completed in 2022; it will consist of 18 stations mainly linking coastal areas to the island's airport.